 Key Steps in the Appointment Process

-- October 12, 2022 – Application period opens, and applications are posted online and shared with community of neighbors, students, faculty, and staff;
+- September 12, 2023 – Application period opens, and applications are posted online and shared with JHU community of neighbors, students, faculty, and staff;

-- November 7, 2022 – Deadline to apply for the Board; Nominating committee begins review and evaluates applications;
+- October 9, 2023 – Deadline to apply for the Board; Nominating Committee begins review and evaluation of applications;

-Once all members are appointed and confirmed, the Accountability Board will begin meeting Summer 2023.
+Once all members are appointed and confirmed, the new Accountability Board term will begin on June 1, 2024.

 [i] Md.
 Code Ann., Education § 24-1205(c)(3)-(4).